 Age-related vision changes can be challenging, both emotionally and physically.
 However, some of these can be mitigated by implementing the tips above.

-Schedule an eye exam with Westfarms Eye Associates, PC in Farmington, Connecticut to check your eye health today!
+Schedule an eye exam with Dr. Jenkins & Associates in Newington, Connecticut to check your eye health today!